A beginner guitar kit is the ideal first purchase for any learner, ensuring you have everything you’ll need to start playing, right in one box.

 Bonus: Schecter OMEN-6 Deluxe Guitar Kit Bundle + Review

 Wicked styling, assertive tone but lacks an amp and case.

 - Maintenance Kit Included

 - No Case, Gig Bag, or Amplifier

 After some back and forth, we decided to feature the Schecter OMEN-6 bundle despite it being priced considerably higher than the other products.
 The Schecter bundle is just guitar + accessories and doesn’t include an amplifier or guitar case/gig bag like most other electric guitar kits.
 However, the extra accessories add enough value to make it comparable, and the OMEN-6 Deluxe Electric Guitar is an absolute beauty for the price.

-The thoughtful inclusion of nitty-gritties is the other reason Schecter made it to the list.
-The Gig-strap, for example, is a great addition to any guitar strap.
-It really sits comfortably on the shoulder and takes a lot of weight away from the guitar.
+The thoughtful inclusion of nitty-gritties is the other reason Schecter made it on the list.
+The gig-strap, for example, is a great addition to any guitar strap.
+It sits comfortably on the shoulder and takes a lot of weight away from the guitar.
 Then there is the foldable guitar floor-stand, the spray-polish, and a clip-on tuner w/ 360-degree rotating display.
 They also offer a 12-pack of guitar picks and a set of high-quality DR LITE strings.

-Verdict: This isn’t the cookie-cutter beginner electric guitar starter pack as its scope extends to serious intermediate guitarists.
-Let’s face it, if are picking up a guitar because you love metal music… you might as well get the OMEN-6 Deluxe Bundle and get a head start.
+Verdict: This isn’t a cookie-cutter beginner electric guitar starter pack, as its scope extends to serious intermediate guitarists.
+Let’s face it, if you’re picking up a guitar because you love metal music, you might as well get the OMEN-6 Deluxe Bundle to get you up and running.

 Before you leave, check out some of our other trending buying guides and reviews: